frconor-ebook/meditations/_posts/2025-06-09-enlarging-the-heart.md

 "At times, the temptation to 'take refuge in work' could appear, in the sense of not discovering work\'s transformative social dimension, conforming ourselves to a false spiritualism.
 Sanctified work is always a lever for the transformation of the world, and the usual means by which the changes that dignify people\'s lives are brought about, so that charity and justice truly permeate all relationships.

-"The work thus accomplished will be able to contribute to purifying the structures of sin (cf. John Paul II, Encyclical, *Sollicitudo rei socialis*, December 30, 1987), making them into structures within which integral human development is really possible" (F. Ocáriz, *Ibid*.).
+"The work thus accomplished will be able to contribute to purifying the structures of sin (*cf*.
+John Paul II, Encyclical, *Sollicitudo rei socialis*, December 30, 1987), making them into structures within which integral human development is really possible" (F. Ocáriz, *ibid*.).

 John Paul II talked a lot about the "structures of sin."
 He said the concept of social sin that may exist in society, misery, injustice, and oppression, is all a consequence of personal sin (John Paul II, Apostolic Exhortation *Reconciliatio et Paenitentia*, December 2, 1984).

 If we want to do something about social sin, we have to do something about our personal sins.

 "Faith helps us to maintain our confidence in the future.
 St. Josemaría said, 'Our apostolic work will contribute to peace, to the collaboration of people with each other, to justice, to avoiding war, to avoiding isolation, to avoiding both national and personal selfishness.
 It will do so because everyone will realize that they are part of the whole great human family, which is directed by God\'s will towards perfection.
 In this way, we will help remove the all too common anxiety and fear of a future marked by fratricidal resentments.
-In addition, we will strengthen in souls and in society peace and harmony: tolerance, understanding, mutual relations, love' (J. Escrivá, *The Collected Letters* (Vol. I, Letter No. 3).
+In addition, we will strengthen in souls and in society peace and harmony: tolerance, understanding, mutual relations, love' (J. Escrivá, *The Collected Letters*, Vol. I, Letter No. 3).

 "The message of Opus Dei urges us to strive for the transformation of the world through work.
 This also includes having compassion, like the Samaritan (Luke 10:33), as a requirement of love, which brings the law to its fullness (Luke 13:8,10).
-Love makes our freedom ever more willing and ready to do good" (F. Ocáriz, *Ibid*.).
+Love makes our freedom ever more willing and ready to do good" (F. Ocáriz, *ibid*.).

 St. Josemaría wrote: "The wider spread of social remedies for the plagues of suffering and destitution---which make it possible to achieve humanitarian results today that could not have been dreamed of in other times---will never be able to supplant the efficacious tenderness, both human and supernatural, of immediate, personal contact with our neighbor; with this poor person in a neighborhood nearby, with this sick person living in pain in an immense hospital..."
 (J. Escriva, *Letter*, October 24, 1942).